 Ways to Serve Crab Salad

-I enjoy this crab salad totally on it’s own, but have played around with different ways of serving it.
-It makes an excellent sandwich on toasted hoagie rolls, but you can also stuff it inside a hollowed out bell pepper, tomato, avocado or spread it on celery sticks.
-Top crackers or cucumber rounds for a fancy finger food.
+I enjoy this crab salad totally on its own, but have played around with different ways of serving it.
+It makes an excellent crab salad sandwich on toasted hoagie rolls, but you can also stuff it inside a hollowed out bell pepper, tomato, avocado, or spread it on celery sticks.
+Top crackers or cucumber rounds for a fancy finger food, add pasta for a creamy crab pasta salad.
 Or, just keep it totally simple and serve on a bed of lettuce and let that delicious crab flavor shine.

 How Long Can you Keep Crab Salad?